zdravkov/kendo-docs/api/wrappers/php/Kendo/UI/ColorPicker.md

     ?>

 ### value
 The initially selected color.
-This can be a string supported by parseColor or a Color object.
 Note that when initializing the widget from an <input> element, the initial color will be decided by the field instead.

 #### Returns
 `\Kendo\UI\ColorPicker`